pip-services-users/pip-facade-users-node/README.md

-# Facade Operations for Infrastructure Pip.Services in Node.js
+# Facade Operations for User Management Pip.Services in Node.js

 This module contains REST operations for [Client Facade](github.com:pip-services/pip-services-facade-node.git).
 Using these operations developers are able to create facades and fill them with pre-built REST operations for:

-* Trace and error logging
+* Signin/signup and session management
-* System event logging
+* User accounts
-* Performance counters
+* Password management
-* Statistical counters
+* Email settings
-* Blob storage
+* Role management

 <a name="links"></a> Quick Links: